snoekiede/EsoxSolutions.ObjectPool/README.md

 - ? **New**: First-class dependency injection support for ASP.NET Core
 - ? **New**: ASP.NET Core Health Checks integration with custom thresholds
 - ? **New**: OpenTelemetry metrics using System.Diagnostics.Metrics API
+- ? **New**: Pool warm-up/pre-population for zero cold-start latency
 - ? **New**: Native Prometheus, Grafana, Azure Monitor, AWS CloudWatch support
 - ? **New**: Fluent builder API for pool configuration
 - ? **New**: Service provider integration for factory methods
 - ? **New**: Support for multiple pool registration
 - ? **New**: Kubernetes liveness and readiness probe support
 - ??
-Added comprehensive DI, Health Checks, and OpenTelemetry documentation
+Added comprehensive DI, Health Checks, OpenTelemetry, and warm-up documentation
 - ??
-115/115 tests passing (83 original + 12 DI + 9 health check + 11 OpenTelemetry tests)
+131/131 tests passing (83 original + 12 DI + 9 health check + 11 OpenTelemetry + 16 warm-up tests)

 ### 3.0.0 - November 2025
 - ?
 Added support for .NET 10